✍️ Text & Writing

 Example

-Enter the title "Discount Calculator — Get the Sale Price - Benri" and the description "Enter a price and a discount rate to see the sale price and how much you save.
+Enter the title "Discount Calculator — Get the Sale Price - Benri.dev" and the description "Enter a price and a discount rate to see the sale price and how much you save.
 Free, no sign-up.".
 The preview shows a blue title link with the gray description below it, the way a real result looks, and both counters stay under the limit so nothing turns red.
 Load the "Long title" example to see how an over-length title gets cut off with an ellipsis.

 What to Check